objectionary/home/README.md

 Once the library is ready for publishing (i.e. all required changes are released) it can be published.
 Publishing includes several steps.

-__Prepare base__.
 Create new Git branch from this repo to get the latest changes.

-__Collect required library changes__.
 There is a Bash script `pull.sh`, which may help you publish the entire library.
 We use it to publish [`eo-files`](https://github.com/objectionary/eo-files), [`eo-hamcrest`](https://github.com/objectionary/eo-hamcrest), and others.
 In order to use it, you should first configure your library so that it publishes its full list of EO